Notes About 'Bookmatching'

 For this reason it is important, when shaping the scales for thickness, that material is removed from the back side to preserve bookmatching.

-Obviously, material will have to be removed from the face of the scales as well and this may result in minor variations in the bookmatched pattern, but overall the effect will be preserved.
+Obviously, to make a nicely contoured handle material will have to be removed from the face of the scales as well and this may result in minor variations in the bookmatched pattern, but overall the effect will be preserved.